 When it comes right down to it, whether you like honey in you coffee is a matter of personal taste.
 Fortunately, there are almost as many kinds of honey as there are varietals of coffee.
 So don’t give up if you don’t love the first coffee and honey combination you try.
 You can experiment with different roast levels, origins, and varietals of coffee paired with raw or regular honeys from different flowers.

-The flavour of honey can vary depending on which flowers the bees visit.
+The flavor of honey can vary depending on which flowers the bees visit.
 Some of the most common are Acacia, Alfalfa, Blackberry, Buckwheat, Clover, Fireweed, and Wildflower.

 - Acacia and Clover kinds of honey are very light and clean tasting, making either an obvious first choice for pairing with coffee.

-- Alfalfa, Blackberry, and Wildflower honey bring a bit more flavour to the party, with fruits and spice notes.
+- Alfalfa, Blackberry, and Wildflower honey bring a bit more flavor to the party, with fruits and spice notes.

-Another good reason to use stronger honey is if you actually want the honey flavour to shine instead of simply the sweetness.
-For example, try flavourful honey in this recipe for a honey latte:
+Another good reason to use stronger honey is if you actually want the honey flavor to shine instead of simply the sweetness.
+For example, try flavorful honey in this recipe for a honey latte:

 Want to try something really unique?
 Consider putting coffee blossom honey in your coffee.
-It’s medium-sweet honey with fruit and caramel flavours.
+It’s medium-sweet honey with fruit and caramel flavors.

 Many coffee farmers are also beekeepers because bees act as crucial pollinators.
 Now some of them are starting to collect and sell their honey to increase the profitability of their land (5).
 Not only does this make producers more resilient to environmental and price fluctuations, but it offers a brand-new taste experience for consumers.
 Just imagine pairing a single-origin coffee with single-origin honey from the same farm!